dgochenour/dds_micro_labs_cpp98/README.md

   - Fix the DW QoS and rerun, showing that data now flows
   - Note that we are actually not sending within the deadline period... add listener

 Lab 3.
-Reporting A QoS Mismatch
+Reporting A QoS Mismatch in the publisher

   - In the publisher code, add a listener to report on Offered QoS incompatability
   - Set the DW deadline period to be 1.5s to cause a QoS mismatch